DarraghNimmo1/ATAC-seq/README.md

 ATAC-seq TF footprinting analysis.

 Peaking calling performed using MACS2 with parameters suited for ATAC-seq peak calling.
-Footprinting analyses performed using the TOBIAS algorithm, wwith slight alterations to the default parameters.
+Footprinting analyses performed using the TOBIAS algorithm, with slight alterations to the default parameters.